The nerve-shredding road to Mamisoni Pass

 The pass is 33.6 km (20.87 miles) long, running west-east from Shovi (Racha-Lechkhumi and Kvemo Svaneti in Georgia) to Kamskho (North Ossetia–Alania Republic, Russia).
 The pass is traversed by the North Ossetian Military Road, a highway that links Kutaisi (Georgia) with Alagir (North Ossetia, Russian Federation).
 It was constructed between 1854 and 1889, by Imperial Russian authorities in the Caucasus.

-The road to reach the pass (also called Mamison Pass) is tightly hairpinned and bumped, an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
-The pass is traversed by the North Ossetian Military Road, a highway that links Kutaisi (Georgia) with Alagir (North Ossetia, Russian Federation).
-The pass, the highest driveable by 4x4 cars in Georgia, is open only some months due to heavy snowfalls, and it’s located in the central Greater Caucasus crest, and the place where the geographical border between Europe and Asia lies.
-Near the summit, at an elevation of 2,847m above the sea level, there’s a meteo station.
+The road to the summit is brutally steep, hitting a 17% of maximum gradient through some of the ramps.
+It is the highest point drivable by 4x4 vehicles in Georgia, and open only some months due to heavy snowfalls.
+Located in the central Greater Caucasus crest, and the place where the geographical border between Europe and Asia lies, near the summit, at an elevation of 2.847m (9,340ft) above the sea level, is a meteo station.